Ray1983-star/cybersecurity-labs/projects/attack-detection-elastic/README.md

 # Attack Detection with Elastic SIEM

-This project demonstrates how attacker activity can be detected in an Active Directory environment using Elastic SIEM.
+This project demonstrates how offensive activity generated during lab attacks can be identified in an Active Directory environment using Elastic SIEM.

 ---